 This can become an impossible task if you’re not using hard copies of quotes.
 It isn’t any easier if you’re relying on pen and paper either.

 Finding a digital quoting software solution, like Jobber, can make this much easier.
+If you’re not ready to scale up to software, using a free quoting tool, like Job Toolkit is an amazing alternative.

 Keeping track of who you provided a quote to and when will help you to build a strategy around leads and prospective clients.
 This comes in handy when you start to focus more on strengthening your lead generation game, and upping your chances of turning more leads into committed clients.